AZProductions/Kookaburra/README.md

 * **KookaburraShell_x_xxx.exe**
 * * Stand-alone executable with all necessary prerequisites included.
 * **KookaburraInstaller.msi**
-* * Windows installer, installs necessary prerequisites and creates directory's in "**Program Files(x86)**"
+* * Windows installer, installs necessary prerequisites and creates a directory in "**Program Files(x86)**"

 ## Instructions
 Open Kookaburra by double clicking the icon on the **Desktop** or **Start menu**.

 ## Security
-We at AZ Software take security very seriously, thats why on every release page we always show the checksum.
+We at AZ Software take security very seriously, that's why on every release page we always show the checksum.
 You can use online tools to check if the SHA-256 match up.

 ### Supported Kookaburra Shell versions
 ##### These versions are supported by the new **security standards**.